 I like my soup extra brothy so I froze a portion of the wontons for later use and only used about 60% of them.

-- 1 cup ground pork, cooked.
+- 1 cup ground pork, cooked and crumbled.

 - 3 ½ tablespoons sesame oil, divided (2.5 is used first, then 1 additional later- see instr.)